Darion/links/python.md

 * [dry-python](https://dry-python.org/) - A set of libraries for pluggable business logic components.
 * [flashtext](https://github.com/vi3k6i5/flashtext) - Extract Keywords from sentence or Replace keywords in sentences.
   * very fast, way better than regexps
+* [pyWhat](https://github.com/bee-san/pyWhat) - Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
+Feed it a .pcap file or some text and it'll tell you what it is!

 ## Testing